hctwist/advent-of-code-framework/README.md

 *Note that in benchmark mode, only inputs marked with `Benchmark = true` will be considered.
 This is `false` by default.

 ## Notes

-### Input

-Input is read by the framework and can be accessed in the solution via the `Input` property (or directly in the constructor).

 ### Process